roarcoders/scrumblr-enhancement/README.md

 # scrumblr-enhancement

 This repository is the frontend microservice for an on-going project, enhancement of an existing web application called [Scrumblr](http://scrumblr.ca/).
-The backend microservice is [scrumbler-sam -api](https://github.com/zainafzal88/scrumblr-sam-api/tree/stable-backend)
+The backend microservice is [scrumblr-sam -api](https://github.com/zainafzal88/scrumblr-sam-api/tree/stable-backend)

 ## Overall Project Idea